mk-fg/feedjack/README.md

 Then you should add Subscribers to your first planet.
-A Subscriber is a relation between a Feed and a Site, so when you add your first Subscriber, you must also add your first Feed by clicking in the “+” button at the right of the Feed combobox.
+A Subscriber is a relation between a Feed and a Site, so when you add your first Subscriber, you should also add your first Feed by clicking in the “+” button at the right of the Feed combobox.

 Feedjack is designed to use